When to Follow Up on a Job Application

 On the job posting, your company listed a need for skills ranging from strong communication and writing to developing a strong network of industry contacts.
 These are just a few of the relevant skills I’ve developed in my years as a writer and career advisor, and I feel I’d be a wonderful fit for the position.

 My experience as a hiring manager at Resume Companion has equipped me with great insight into not only how potential employees should approach the job search, but also what HR specialists are looking for.
-During my time at Resume Companion, I received 750+ resumes and conducted over 60 interviews.
-This high volume of exposure to applicants taught me the difference between prepared and competent candidates versus those who weren’t as strong.
+During my time at Resume Companion, I received 750+ resumes and conducted 47 interviews.
+This high volume of exposure to applicants taught me the difference between competent candidates and those who weren’t as strong.

-I am familiar and comfortable with much of what your how to write a resume already outlines.
-Indeed, I was instrumental in putting Resume Companion’s writing guide together, covering much of the same content.
+I am familiar and comfortable with much of what your how to write a resume guide already outlines.
+Indeed, I was instrumental in putting Resume Companion’s resume writing guide together, covering much of the same content.

 I very much look forward to hearing back from you at your earliest convenience.
 I am positive I would be a great addition to your team and am excited at the prospect of joining you.
 Thank you again for your time and consideration.

 How to write a follow-up email:

-- Re-introduction: Re-introduce yourself and inquire about your application status.
+- Reintroduce yourself: Reintroduce yourself and inquire about the status of your application.

-- Summary of key points of cover letter and job posting: Rehash some of the info you’ve sent before.
+- Summarize the key points of your cover letter and job posting: Reiterate some of the info you’ve sent before.
 Remember to specify why you’re the best fit.

-- Polite conclusion expecting to hear back: Ask them to write back, even if they decide not to invite you to an interview.
-That way you can cross their company off the list and move on to the next in earnest.
+- Conclude politely: Ask the hiring manager to write back, even if they decide not to invite you to an interview.
+That way you can cross their company off your list and move on to the next.

-- Use a professional font, such as Arial, Times New Roman, or Verdana.
-Comic Sans is forbidden!
+- Use a professional font for your resume, such as Arial, Times New Roman, or Verdana.
+Never use Comic Sans

-- Avoid anything besides black text: emojis, florescent colors, highlighting, and all caps are tacky
+- Use plain black text.
+Emojis, florescent colors, highlighting, and all caps are unprofessional

-- Brevity is fine, but you should write more than one or two lines
+- Brevity is fine, but write more than one or two lines

 2. Phone Call